You’re reading How to Live, a weekly examination of the distance between what you experience and how it’s interpreted.

 People are strange.

-Despite knowing intellectually that everything is temporary, we tend to operate under the assumption that nothing should change and that once things are where we want them, they will remain that way.
+Despite knowing intellectually that everything is temporary, we tend to operate under the assumption that nothing should change and that once things are finally where we want them, they will remain that way.

 It’s true—change is hard.
 It’s also true that resistance to change makes things harder.